YUCHINGHUANG0920/Recipe-Application/README.md

 ## Architecture Overview
 * **Backend Architecture**:
-- Exposes RESTful endpoints (`GET`, `POST`, `DELETE`) to manage user favorites.
+   * Exposes RESTful endpoints (`GET`, `POST`, `DELETE`) to manage user favorites.
-- Secure endpoints with Clerk authentication middleware.
+   * Secure endpoints with Clerk authentication middleware.
-- Uses NenoDB + Drizzle ORM to interact with PostgreSQL.
+   * Uses NenoDB + Drizzle ORM to interact with PostgreSQL.
-- Hosted on **Render** with publicly accessible API endpoints.
+   * Hosted on **Render** with publicly accessible API endpoints.

-* **BFrontend Architecture**:
+* **Frontend Architecture**:
-- Built with React Native and Expo, with modular component structure.
+   * Built with React Native and Expo, with modular component structure.
-- Handles navigation using **expo-router**.
+   * Handles navigation using **expo-router**.
-- Authenticates users and securely stores session data via Clerk.
+   * Authenticates users and securely stores session data via Clerk.
-- Fetches recipes from **TheMealDB API** and favorites from backend.
+   * Fetches recipes from **TheMealDB API** and favorites from backend.
-- Implements debounced search to reduce redundant API calls.
+   * Implements debounced search to reduce redundant API calls.

 ## How to Build and Run